2ush-bakes-the-kush/AK260/README.md

 # AK260

 Achintya Welcome to:
-Click answer.jpg in the above list
+Click maxresdefault.jpg in the above list

+The others are your answers